willkg/mathhack/README.rst

 Summary
 =======

-mathhack is something we threw together on a Saturday at Brian's house.
+Mathhack is something we threw together on a Saturday at Brian's house.